Oregon Unemployment Benefits Claim

 To file the weekly unemployment benefits claim in Oregon, the claimant must file the claim a week after it ends.
 The Employment Department uses a calendar week of Sunday through Saturday.
 After the weekends on 11:59 p.m. on Saturday, the recipient may claim the week.
 For the telephone, the Weekly Claim Line is available 24 hours a day, seven days a week.
 The Online Claims System is available seven days a week, except from 12:30 a.m. to 2:30 a.m.

-The claimant must claim unemployment benefits each week in order to receive benefits or to satisfy the waiting week requirement.
+The claimant must be claiming unemployment benefits each week in order to receive benefits or to satisfy the waiting week requirement.
 Until the UI beneficiary claims at least one week of benefits, no payments or decisions will be made on the claim.
 For each week that beneficiary claims benefits, he or she must certify that they meet the eligibility requirements.